Mbed-TLS/mbedtls/docs/architecture/psa-migration/psa-legacy-bridges.md

 * It creates a PK key of type `MBEDTLS_PK_OPAQUE` that wraps the PSA key.
 This is good enough in some scenarios, but not others.
 For example, it's ok for pkwrite, because we've upgraded the pkwrite code to handle `MBEDTLS_PK_OPAQUE`.
 That doesn't help users of third-party libraries that haven't yet been upgraded.
 * It ties the lifetime of the PK object to the PSA key, which is error-prone: if the PSA key is destroyed but the PK object isn't, there is no way to reliably detect any subsequent misuse of the PK object.
-* It is only available under `MBEDTLS_USE_PSA_CRYPTO`.
-This is not a priority concern, since we generally expect people to activate `MBEDTLS_USE_PSA_CRYPTO` at an early stage of their migration to PSA.
-However, this function is useful to use specific PSA keys in X.509/TLS regardless of whether X.509/TLS use the PSA API for all cryptographic operations, so this is a wart in the current API.

 It therefore appears that we need two ways to “convert” a PSA key to PK: